ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 Network settings are based on your selection of either **Order New VLANs** or **Select Existing VLANs**.

 One public VLAN and two private VLANs are required for your instance order.
-The two private VLANs are trunked into each Bare Metal Server.
+The two private VLANs are trunked into each {{site.data.keyword.cloud_notm}} bare metal server.

 #### Order New VLANs
 {: #vc_addingviewingclusters-new-vlans}